 Goal Description:

 Embrace the addition of Transition Services from education to community life as well as nursing home transition services that are available in NH.
-Transitions for students with disabilities as well as those individuals who are housed in nurshing homes have been designated as the fifth core Independent Living service.
-Transitions to independent living in community enviroments of the individual with disabilities is determined by the individual's choice.
+Transitions for students with disabilities as well as those individuals who are housed in nursing homes have been designated as the fifth core Independent Living service.
+Transitions to independent living in community environments of the individual with disabilities is determined by the individual's choice.
 This goal, in collaboration with community partners, is to promote a variety of student transition options.
 The goal is to also to promote and advocate for options to enhance nursing home transition services that are available to consumers in NH.

 1.2 Objectives